 3. What are the causes?

-There are 2 main causes for a deviated septum: some people are born with it; some people develop it through some sort of injury or trauma during their life.
+There are 2 main causes for: some people are born with it; some people develop it through some sort of injury or trauma during their life.

 4. What are the symptoms?